The great sweating

 Refreshing inventions: Antiperspirants and deodorants

-It is not only in this hot summer of 2018 that we sweat a lot.
-Sporting activities, for example, are also sweaty matters which can be associated with a little-desired body odour.
+"Ulla" gave us 2019 heat records in this early summer and made us sweat a lot.
+With almost 40 degrees in the shade every movement is a sudorific affair, with which a little body odor can be connected.
 This body odour is mainly caused by bacteria breaking down the sweat on the human skin.
 According to dermatologists, the simple daily use of water and soap helps against this unpleasant smell.
 Antiperspirants and deodorants, which have become an integral part of the repertoire of our personal care products, are also well known.
 A possibly less known fact is that even though the odour problems associated with sweating have been known for thousands of years, the everyday product deodorant is still being developed further and patented.

 Already in antiquity, people wanted to smell better